 Elizabeth Kennedy Bayer is an internationally performed and award-winning American composer living in Phoenix, AZ.
 Her recent focus has been on chamber works with participatory elements.
-“For Sterling”, a work for 2 voices, violin, toy piano, and audience member was workshopped and premiered at the 2016 Toronto Creative Music Lab with wild success.
+“For Sterling”, a work for 2 voices, violin, toy piano, and audience member was workshopped and premiered at the 2016 Toronto Creative Music Lab.
 Elizabeth also engages in site-specific and open score works, most recently with The Museum of Walking, an educational resource center in Phoenix committed to the advancement of walking as an art practice.
 Her current projects include commissions from Meerenai Shim (flute + live electronics), Katherine Woosley (oboe + fixed media), and working with Indra, a “software platform for real-time music composition for live performers” written by composer Drake Andersen.

 Elizabeth is the musical director of the OME House Band, an open-score ensemble available to a wide range of musicians committed to performing and creating works for non-traditional venues around Phoenix.